Lineblocs/site/app/docs/quickstarts/execline-conference-reference.md

 ## Setup Switch

-Next, we will create a "Switch" widget, so that we can change context depending on whether our host is calling, or if a member is calling.
+Next, we will create a "Switch" widget to change context depending on whether our host is calling or if a member is calling.

-To setup a switch, please drag a "Switch" widget from the right pane into the flow graph, then add the following two links:
+To set up a switch, please drag a "Switch" widget from the right pane into the flow graph, then add the following two links:

 ### Link 1